johnmathews/johnmathews.github.io.old/content/articles/bitcoin.md

 Tags: bitcoin, gold, safe haven,
 Image: src="/images/gold.jpg" alt="gold"
 Tweet: why #bitcoin is better than #gold
-Summary: I Bitcoin will become a better safe haven asset than gold
+Summary: I predict Bitcoin will become a safe haven asset comparable to gold

 A safe haven asset is something to buy when there is short term economic insecurity.
 Historically, the safest asset you can buy has been gold.
 This is not because of anything inherently special about gold, but because that is what people believe to be the most reliable long term method of storing value.